 [Amended 9-8-2009 by Ord.
 No. 09-13]

-The purpose of this chapter shall be to prevent fraud, crime and unethical and dishonest business practices and to provide for traffic and pedestrian safety by regulating the use of the streets and property adjacent thereto by peddlers and solicitors.
+The purpose of this article shall be to prevent fraud, crime and unethical and dishonest business practices and to provide for traffic and pedestrian safety by regulating the use of the streets and property adjacent thereto by peddlers and solicitors.
 The fees charged for the issuance of licenses shall not be considered revenue, but shall be charged for the purpose of covering the expense of investigation and regulating the conduct of licensees.

-Except as otherwise provided in this chapter, it shall be unlawful for any solicitor, hawker or peddler to sell or dispose of, or to offer to sell or dispose of, any goods, wares or merchandise, or to solicit orders for the performance of any service, within the corporate limits of the Town, without first obtaining a license in compliance with the provisions of this chapter.
+Except as otherwise provided in this article, it shall be unlawful for any solicitor, hawker or peddler to sell or dispose of, or to offer to sell or dispose of, any goods, wares or merchandise, or to solicit orders for the performance of any service, within the corporate limits of the Town, without first obtaining a license in compliance with the provisions of this article.
 The license shall not be transferable from the person to whom issued to any other person.
 A separate license shall be obtained by a licensed solicitor, hawker or peddler for every agent or employee working for him.

 [Amended 11-25-1997 by Ord.
 No. 97-11]

-The licensing requirements of this chapter shall not apply to the categories of persons listed in Subsections A and B below.
+The licensing requirements of this article shall not apply to the categories of persons listed in Subsections A and B below.
 Persons who fit into the categories described in Subsections C, D, E and F below shall present satisfactory evidence thereof and proof that they possess a current New Jersey sales tax certificate to the Town Clerk, who shall then issue a license in accordance with § 107-7C without charging a fee.

 Any public utility or its employees subject to regulation by the State Board of Public Utility Commissioners, provided that such employees shall display identification badges or cards issued by their employer.